Candidates & Elected Officials

 General election (November 3, 2026)

-Don Huffines (R) vs. Sarah Eckhardt (D).
+Don Huffines (R), Republican nominee after winning the March primary outright, faces Democratic nominee Sarah Eckhardt (D).
+Kelly Hancock remains acting Comptroller until the elected successor takes office.
 Texas has not elected a Democratic comptroller since the 1990s (Tribune).

 Libertarian line